Antonio Blanco (footballer)

-Antonio Blanco Conde (born 23 July 2000) is a Spanish footballer who plays mainly as a defensive midfielder for Segunda División club Alavés, on loan from Real Madrid.
-He also plays for the Spain national team.
+Antonio Blanco Conde (born 23 July 2000) is a Spanish professional footballer who plays mainly as a defensive midfielder for La Liga club Alavés, and the Spain national team.
 Blanco was included in The Guardian's "Next Generation 2017".

 Club career

+Real Madrid

-He made his La Liga debut for Real Madrid on 18 April 2021, in a goalless draw against Getafe, coming on as a substitute.
+Blanco made his La Liga debut for Real Madrid on 18 April 2021, in a goalless draw against Getafe, coming on as a substitute.
 He was handed his first start three days later, in a 3–0 win over Cádiz.

+Loans to Cádiz and Alavés

 In August 2022, he moved to Cádiz on a season-long loan deal.
 Blanco was recalled in January 2023 and joined Segunda División club Alavés until the end of the season.

+Alavés

+On 25 July 2023, Blanco signed for Alavés permanently until June 2027.

 International career

 Due to the isolation of some national team players following the positive COVID-19 test of Sergio Busquets, Spain's under-21 squad were called up for the international friendly against Lithuania on 8 June 2021.
 Blanco made his senior debut in the match as Spain won 4–0.